eclipse-archived/smarthome/extensions/transform/org.eclipse.smarthome.transform.regex/README.md

 # RegEx Transformation Service

-Transforms a source string on basis of the regular expression pattern to a defined result.
+Transforms a source string on basis of the regular expression (regex) search pattern to a defined result string.

 The simplest regex is in the form `<regex>` and transforms the input string on basis of the regex patern to a result string.
 A full regex is in the form `s/<regex>/<result>/g` whereat the delimiter `s` and the regex flag `g` have special meaning.